 Pick the Right Products, Target the Right People

-Find Your Competitive Edge
+Find Your Competitive Edge in the CBD Business

-As CBD products saturate the market, your business’ unique branding can be your secret sauce, helping you stand out from the competition.
+As CBD products saturate the market, your business’ unique branding can be your “secret sauce”, helping you stand out from the competition.
 Focus on your differentiators—what customers can get from you that they can’t find anywhere else.
 What sets your product apart?
 Why should customers purchase from you?
 Determine the need for your product and appeal to that need with brand benefits such as expertise, product quality, convenience, and curation.